OldBeafantles/Discode/README.md

 - Compilation / execution duration (wandbox's API doesn't give these info though...)
 - Language reference research
 - Beautify codes
+- Allow use of most common libraries (like boost for C++)
+- Upload user request + result as a picture (currently working on it)

 ## Contributing